udayasree-vlsi/32-bit-single-cycle-processor-verilog/README.md

-## 32-Bit Single-Cycle Processor in Verilog
+# 32-Bit Single-Cycle Processor in Verilog

 ## Overview

 This project implements a 32-bit Single-Cycle Processor using Verilog HDL.
-The processor executes instructions in a single clock cycle and integrates key datapath components such as the Program Counter, Instruction Memory, Decoder, Control Unit, Register File, ALU, and Data Memory.
+The processor executes instructions in a single clock cycle and integrates key datapath components such as the Program Counter, Instruction Memory, Decoder, Control Unit, ALU Control Unit, Register File, ALU, and Data Memory.

+The processor follows a modular architecture where each hardware block is designed, simulated, and verified independently before complete processor integration.

 The design was developed and simulated using Xilinx Vivado.